 What Does Plugging Mean?

-Plugging is a term that is used to describe the insertion of substances like crystal meth into the rectum.
+Plugging drugs is a term that is used to describe the insertion of substances like crystal meth into the rectum.
 This route of administration is sometimes referred to as “booty bumping,” rectal use, or rectal administration.

-Drugs that are sometimes plugged include:
+Drugs that are commonly plugged include:

 - Adderall (amphetamine/dextroamphetamine)